SecretDecks/Contentwriting/Know-Thyself.md

 # PART I

 ## "Origins"

 This doctrine of self-knowledge has been a common theme across cultures from the beginning of thought.
-Archaic religious texts, tribal and oral traditions stress the importance of a life with the "aim" of knowing oneself stress the importance of a life with the "aim" of knowing oneself.
+Archaic religious texts and tribal and oral traditions stress the importance of a life with the "aim" of knowing oneself.

-*"Know thyself first; everything follows suit!"* - a [Vedic text reads:](https://tamilandvedas.com/tag/know-thyself).
-*"Narada asked Sage Sanatkumara to teach him.
+*"Know thyself first; everything follows suit!"* - a [Vedic text reads.](https://tamilandvedas.com/tag/know-thyself) *"Narada asked Sage Sanatkumara to teach him.
 Sanatkumara said: ‘Say what you know: I will say what you do not.'
 Narada said: *“Lord, I know Rig Veda, Yajur Veda, Sama Veda, Atharvana Veda, history and tradition called the fifth Veda, grammer, ritual, mathematics, astrology, mineralogy, logic, economics, physics, meta-physics, zoology, politics, astronomy, fine arts.
 Lord, yet these things are but elementary knowledge; I do not know the Self.
 I have heard from masters, that he who knows Self, goes beyond sorrow, I am lost in sorrow.
 Help me to go beyond.”*